ShkudW/Reverser/README.md

 - A single PS1 file with obfuscation and Base64 encoding containing a Reverse shell payload.
 - An encoded BAT file that connects to a remote server to download and Execute the encoded PS1 file.
 - A VBS file that connects to a remote server to download and Execute the encoded PS1 file.
+- A HTA file that connects to a remote server to download and Execute the encoded PS1 file.

-The BAT and VBS files, during their initial request to the server to download the PS1 into memory, are executed over an encrypted channel using a Self-Signed Certificate.
+The BAT, HTA and VBS files, during their initial request to the server to download the PS1 into memory, are executed over an encrypted channel using a Self-Signed Certificate.
 After downloading the PS1 file into memory, the BAT and VBS files will decode the script and establish an encrypted communication channel to create the Reverse Shell

 This way, we can ensure that the communication is encrypted end-to-end.